NatnaelAyele/00.00/readme.md

 - internet access for Leaflet/CARTO tiles and CDN assets; and
 - a running API at `localhost:8000`.

-Inspect the browser developer console and test `/api/zones` through Swagger.
+Additional diagnostics are available in the browser developer console and through the `/api/zones` Swagger request.